 - Art and robotics students at Penn High School in Indiana designed a costume of the Hulk for a 4-year-old boy with cerebral palsy.
 The students created a “Jeep” to fit around his wheelchair, with a mechanical version of the Hulk coming out of the back.

 - One family has made it a point to outdo themselves every year with their son’s costumes.
-Though confined to a wheelchair due to his cerebral palsy, he has dressed up as the Blue Man Group, the Lincoln Memorial, and Beetlejuice.
+Though he uses a wheelchair due to his cerebral palsy, he has dressed up as the Blue Man Group, the Lincoln Memorial, and Beetlejuice.

-- In 2019, United Cerebral Palsy of Greater Cleveland made specially designed costumes for wheelchair-bound kids.
+- The United Cerebral Palsy of Greater Cleveland made specially designed costumes for kids who use wheelchairs.
 The costumes included cars, fire trucks, and even a bowl of macaroni and cheese.

 Costumes should fit around the child’s adaptive equipment (such as wheelchairs or crutches) so they can still move while in costume.